Skip to main

 High school students at Quantum Camp, QSEC, Physics and Astronomy

-George Mason University is partnering with the Virginia Latino Higher Education Network (VALHEN) to proudly offer the VALHEN Hispanic STEM Academy for rising Virginia high school sophomores and juniors from Hispanic/Latinx and other underserved communities.
-The 2024 VHSA program will take place July 24 through July 26 on George Mason University’s Fairfax Campus.
+George Mason University is partnering with the Virginia Latino Higher Education Network (VALHEN) to proudly offer the VALHEN STEM Academy for rising Virginia high school sophomores and juniors.
+The 2025 VSA program will take place July 30 through August 1 on George Mason University’s Fairfax Campus.
 The program is free for selected students.

 Two VALHEN participants working with one another on an assignment.